 While not exhaustive, this is a great list of food that sells best on a food cart and all of them are rather easy to prepare when you're vending from a mobile kitchen.

-Step 5) Decide what street food cart equipment you need
+5. Decide what street food cart equipment you need

 To serve your recipes of choice, you will want to make sure you have the right equipment on the cart to prepare and serve your customers.
 While the list will vary depending on your business model and chef abilities, a general list of equipment to consider is as follows: